farlee2121/DevEssentialsBlog/_drafts/2022-02-24-Value-Objects-and-Reusability.md

 }
 ```

 Name, coordinates, and address are easy spots for related property groups.
-There are also various types that clearly have expected constraints like phone and email.
+There are also types with implicit expected constraints like phone and email.

 The astute reader may also recognize that the `User` example constains implied business rules and states.
-For example, probable authentication flows around phone or email.
+Namely, probable authentication flows around phone or email.

 A fully refactored `User` might look like
 ```cs